araschermer/python-code/100 days of code/APIs (requests)/rain-alert/readme.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 This project handles the API authentication and  scripts automation.
 In this project , the [open weather map api](https://api.openweathermap.org) is used to obtain the weather information for a location defined by a latitude and longitude.
-Also using the [Twilio ](http://twil.io/secure) sms service to send a message using the twilio api to a given number with the weather updates
+Also using the [Twilio ](http://twil.io/secure) sms service of the API to send a message using the twilio api to a given number with the weather updates

 ### Built in: